jetspeed/gobase/README.md

-nsq go docker multi-stage build
+go docker multi-stage build, this is go base image